 All Production routines will be combined for high point within each of the Single S, Double S and Triple S levels.

 Age Group High Points:

 • Choreography Award – Given to the best choreography for each award ceremony.

-• Entertainment Award – Given to the most entertaining dance of each day.
+• Encore Award – Given to the most entertaining dance of each day.
 Please note that three dances will be asked at the end of each day to perform again in order to earn this award.

-Judging: ALL JUDGES DECISIONS ARE FINAL!
+Judging: Ties are broken by technique score.
+ALL JUDGES DECISIONS ARE FINAL!

 Triple S reserves the right to add additional competition days/times if deemed necessary.
 Entries will be accepted on first come, first served basis and will be limited depending on the time available of each competition location.
 Triple S also reserves the right to move the competition location, if it becomes necessary due to unforeseen circumstances.